 The hierarchy of testing for COVID-19 in schools is first for persons with symptoms of COVID-19, regardless of vaccination status, followed by close contacts to a confirmed case, and all staff and students with possible exposure in the context of an outbreak.
 Testing may also be used for screening purposes.
 This involves serial testing of asymptomatic persons, including at least weekly testing for all school personnel who are not fully vaccinated against COVID-19, as required by Executive Order 2021-22.
 In areas where community spread of COVID-19 is low (i.e., fewer than 10 new cases per 100,000 population in the past seven days), IDPH recommends schools adopt weekly screening testing of unvaccinated students that are participating in extracurricular activities.
-Persons who are fully vaccinated or who have recovered from COVID-19 in the prior 90 days should be exempted from screening testing.
+Persons who are fully vaccinated or who have recovered from COVID-19 in the past three months should be exempted from screening testing.
 Contact tracing should immediately begin if anyone tests positive for COVID-19.

 The state of Illinois has made testing for students available free of charge to all schools in Illinois through SHIELD Illinois.
 Those interested in establishing a K-12 testing program using the SHIELD Illinois saliva test should complete this interest form: https://bit.ly/interestedSHIELD.
 Note: SHIELD Illinois is also able to offer BinaxNOW rapid antigen testing along with its weekly saliva testing program.
 Those interested in implementing a K-12 testing program using the BinaxNOW rapid antigen test should email dph.antigentesting@illinois.gov.
-(See the IDPH Interim Guidance on Testing for COVID-19 in Community Settings and Schools for complete information on testing.)
+(See the Schools for complete information on testing.)